• Skip to primary navigation

 An overhead shot of freshly baked Spanish cupcakes, straight out of the oven.

-It’s normal not to have those ‘hats‘ in magdalenas, but if you want to make it authentic, you must include them. 🙂
+It’s normal not to have those ‘hats‘ in these Spanish muffins, but if you want to make authentic magdalenas, you must include them. 🙂

 IF YOU WANT MORE EASY SPANISH RECIPES, YOU WILL LIKE THESE POSTS!